Project Management & Ops

 What a well-implemented PM platform actually does for a mid-market operation

 As the project runs, automations handle the coordination overhead.
-When a task moves to a certain status, the next task owner gets notified.
+When a task moves to a certain status, the next owner gets notified.
 When a milestone is marked complete, the billing system gets a trigger.
-When a project crosses a risk threshold based on timeline slippage or open blockers, the account lead gets an alert before the client does.
-None of this requires anyone to remember to do it.
+When a project crosses a risk threshold on timeline slippage or open blockers, the account lead gets an alert before the client does.
+None of this requires anyone to remember it.
 It runs because the platform was built to run it.

 Reporting becomes a byproduct of the work rather than a separate effort.
 Because the data structure was designed with reporting in mind, the portfolio view reflects actual status.
-Resource utilization is visible before someone burns out or a deadline gets missed.
+Resource utilization is visible before someone burns out or a deadline slips.
 Finance can see project margin without waiting for a weekly ops call.
 This is what the platform was built to do - and what most mid-market firms are not getting from it yet.

 Project Management questions, answered